 We all battle with our weight and yo-yo dieting is no fun.
 The truth is, no matter what you do, including eating right and exercising, it’s all in vain if your Leptin is out of whack!

-It’s so easy to lose your mojo and think that nothing will have an effect.
-The truth is fad diets are exactly that.
-They have no long term gain.
-They are perfect for a kick start, they are not sustainable.
+It’s easy to lose your mojo and think that nothing will have an effect.
+Fad diets have no long term gain and should be avoided.
+They are perfect for a kick start but not sustainable in the long run.

 Real weight maintenance comes from a life of moderation.
-You need to make lifestyle changes to be truly successful at maintaining your weight and achieving your desired shape.
+You need to make lifestyle changes to be truly successful at obtaining your goal weight and achieving your desired shape.

 Your body, when working correctly is a natural fat burning machine.
-In order to enjoy weight loss success you need to ensure that you aren’t unknowingly sabotaging your own efforts.
+In order to shed pounds, you need to ensure that you aren’t unknowingly sabotaging your own efforts.

-Given that our Community is highly engaged when it comes to health and weight loss, we thought we would investigate Leptin Resistance and give you some basic information and links.
-Remember, knowledge is power.
+Given our Community is highly engaged when it comes to health and weight loss, we thought we’d investigate Leptin Resistance and give you basic information and links.

 What is Leptin?

 Leptin plays a major role in complete hormonal balance.
 We actually require a substantial amount to burn fat.
 When we diet, our Leptin levels plummet.
 Leptin also tells our brain we are full.